• Skip to primary navigation

 Ingredient Tips & Equipment Information

-• I used unsalted butter for the buttercream, for the cake I used a baking spread.
+• I used unsalted butter for the buttercream, for the cake I used a baking spread (like Stork).

-• Mixed spice is a British spice blend containing Cinnamon, Coriander Seed, Nutmeg, Clove, Pimento, Ginger.
-If you can't get hold of it, use a Pumpkin Spice mix instead.
+• Mixed spice is a British spice blend containing cinnamon, coriander seed, nutmeg, clove, pimento and ginger.
+If you can't get hold of it, use a Pumpkin Spice mix instead or a combination of cinnamon, ginger, nutmeg and cloves.

 • I really recommend using light brown soft sugar if you can, as it gives the cake a lovely caramel flavour.
 But if you can't get hold of it, you can use golden caster sugar or regular caster sugar (superfine sugar) instead.